-That said, in addition to joining affiliate programs, you can become an affiliate for specific services you’ve bought and used in the past.
+In addition to joining affiliate networks, you can become an affiliate for specific services you’ve bought and used in the past.

-For instance, I’m an affiliate for the Bluchic website themes because they have dreamy designs that are practical as well as beautiful (and I currently use the ChicServe theme!)
+For instance, I’m an affiliate for the Bluchic website themes.
+They have dreamy designs that are practical as well as beautiful (and I currently use the ChicServe theme!)
 I’m also an affiliate for self-hosted website platform SiteGround.
 Why?
 Well, they’re just the best in terms of fast loading times, user-friendliness and all-around excellent customer service.

 Above all, just make sure that you only promote products and services that you love and believe in.
 Otherwise, you’ll lose credibility and risk being unable to build trust with your readers.
 And building trust is essential for maintaining a relationship with your readers and allowing these relationships to flourish.
 Fact.